Death at a hospital or nursing home

 Did the deceased have a preference for where to hold the service?
 This could be different from the actual burial / memorial location.

-If the deceased hasn't specified any of the above, you will have to go ahead and appoint a funeral director.
+If the deceased hasn't specified any of the above, you may want to appoint a funeral director to manage some or all of the funeral arrangements.
 While there's no doubt shopping around for one

 Choosing a funeral director